 Our high-tech society relies on electricity to power so many things, from lights and computers to air conditioners, refrigerators, and even some cars.
 When we go without power voluntarily, such as on camping trips, we still want access to many of those electrical conveniences.
 And in an emergency situation when the power goes out, we still need a reliable source of electricity for essential devices.
 A solar generator is a pollution-free alternative to a regular generator that runs on gas or other fuel.

 Depending on the size of the solar generator, you can charge anything from smartphones to household appliances.
-But how do you find the right solar generator for you?

 A solar generator is a bit like a power bank.
 It uses solar panels to gather energy from the sun, which is stored inside a battery.
 This power can then be used to run lights or appliances like a small refrigerator or charge portable devices like tablets and smartphones.